 What Is an Independent Contractor in Canada?

-An independent contractor is a self-employed individual who provides services to a business but isn’t an employee.
-Instead, contractors operate their own business and have more control over how they do the work.
+An independent contractor is a self-employed individual who provides services to a business under a contract, rather than an employment relationship.

 - IT consultants